 It comes with 2 sturdy metal leash rings.
 One on the chest allows you to steer your dog back towards you when they try to pull without choking or hurting their neck, while the one on the back is for casual walks.
 Made of durable nylon Oxford fabric and padded with soft cushions to protect your dog’s skin.
 Plus, a top handle for additional control.

 It is easy to put on and take off and is fully adjustable to achieve a snug fit.
 Also, this harness has reflective material to keep your furry friend safe during walks at night.

 Best for Small Dogs - PetSafe Easy Walk Deluxe Dog Harness

-Created by a veterinary behaviorist, you can rest assured that the PetSafe Easy Walk Deluxe Dog Harness can stop your pooch from pulling.
+Created by a veterinary behaviorist, you can rest assured that the PetSafe Easy Walk Harness can stop your pooch from pulling.

-Not only this no-pull harness is comfortable for most dogs to put on, but also lightweight as it has less coverage, making it one of the best options for small dogs.
+Not only is this best no-pull harness comfortable for most dogs to put on, but also lightweight as it has less coverage, making it one of the best options for small dogs.

 Best for Leash Reactive Dogs - Kurgo Journey Air Dog Harness

 Does your dog lunge at other dogs, people, cars, squirrels, or other animals?
 If so, consider the Kurgo Journey Air Dog Harness.

 It is a vest-style no-pull harness that includes a sturdy front D-ring to help deter your canine from pulling and a back leash clip for outdoor activities, including walking, jogging, and hiking.
 Made of durable ripstop fabric and lightweight aluminum hardware to ensure it can stand up to your dog’s pulling force.
 Plus, its V-neck design and breathable mesh padding reduce strain on the chest and neck when they suddenly lunge forward.